A Collection of Word Oddities and Trivia, Page 18

 ZZZused to represent the sound of snoringThe Random House College Dictionary, Cambridge International Dictionary of English, Encarta World English Dictionary, North American Edition

-ZZZZZtitle of an episode of the original The Outer Limits television show, which first on 27 January 1964apparently the last entry alphabetically in Wikipedia, checked on Nov.
+ZZZZZtitle of an episode of the original The Outer Limits television show, which first aired on 27 January 1964apparently the last entry alphabetically in Wikipedia, checked on Nov.
 27, 2006

 According to Jackie Hyman, the last four words of Noah Webster were ZYMOGEN, ZYMOGRAM, ZYMOSAN, ZYZZLEGETTEM.